+- public transport. - and cultural activity.

+Better connectivity between our major economic hubs, international gateways (ports, airports and rail

+More reliable journeys for people and goods travelling between the South East's major economic hubs and to and from international

+A transport network that is more resilient to incidents, extreme weather and the impacts of a

+A more integrated approach to land use and transport planning that helps our partners across the South East meet future housing, employment and regeneration needs sustainably.

+A 'smart' transport network that uses digital technology to manage transport demand, encourage shared transport and make more efficient use of our roads and railways.

-- A network that promotes active travel and active lifestyles to improve our health and wellbeing. - Improved air quality supported by initiatives to reduce congestion and encourage further shifts to public transport. - An affordable, accessible transport network for all that promotes social inclusion and reduces barriers to employment, learning, social, leisure, physical and cultural activity. - A seamless, integrated transport network with passengers at its heart, making it simpler and easier to plan and pay for journeys and to use and interchange between different forms of transport. - A safely planned, delivered and operated transport network with no fatalities or serious injuries among transport users, workforce or the wider public.
+A network that promotes active travel and active lifestyles to improve our health and wellbeing.

+Improved air quality supported by initiatives to reduce congestion and encourage further shifts to

+An affordable, accessible transport network for all that promotes social inclusion and reduces barriers to employment, learning, social, leisure, physical

+A seamless, integrated transport network with passengers at its heart, making it simpler and easier to plan and pay for journeys and to use and interchange between different forms of transport.

+A safely planned, delivered and operated transport network with no fatalities or serious injuries among transport users, workforce or the wider public.